3C403: a candidate neutrino-emitting radio galaxy: Jet properties from kpc to pc scale

 In addition, we carried out VLBA observations to zoom into the central few parsecs of the jet: also on this scale, both jet and counterjet are clearly visible in the 5 GHz (see Fig. \ref{fig:radio}, bottom-right panel) and 8 GHz images (see Appendix), excluding a line of sight close to the jet axis.
 At 15 GHz, only the core is detected (see Appendix).
 The jet position angle as measured at 5 GHz ($64\pm5$ deg) is consistent with ones measured with e-Merlin and VLA, excluding a jet precession on the overall pc to kpc scale.
 A previous VLBI study of the source was presented by \cite{2007A&A...475..497T}, using EVN observations at the same frequency (4.8 GHz) and performed in 2004.
 Despite the lower angular resolution along the jet, those authors could estimate a position angle consistent within errors with the multi-scale observations presented above ($72.5\pm3$ deg).

-Overall, the results from our VLBA and e-Merlin observations (together with archival VLA ones) recovering the jet emission and morphology from the kpc to pc scale, confirm the absence of jet beaming and the agreement of jet axis on the different scales, not suggesting the presence of precession.
-This hints to a different neutrino-producing mechanism with respect to the ones involving the jet initially proposed for the blazar TXS\,0506+056.
+Our VLBA and e-Merlin observations (together with archival VLA ones) recovering the jet emission and morphology from the kpc to pc scale, confirm the absence of jet beaming and the agreement of jet axis on the different scales, not suggesting the presence of precession.
+Indeed, the symmetric jet/counterjet morphology -- even on the pc scale -- excludes beaming, while the consistent position angle of the jet on different scales rules out precession on a $\sim$Myr timescale.
+We can attempt to quantify the lack of beaming using the jet--counterjet ($R_{\rm j/cj}$) brightness ratio from our VLBA observation, although some assumptions on the jet kinematic are needed.
+For such a purpose, we consider the well known relation \citep{1998ApJ...493..632G}:

+with $S_\nu\!\propto\!\nu^{-\alpha}$.
+From our VLBI images we measure $R_{\rm j/cj}\sim1.3$ at 5\,GHz.
+We adopt $\alpha=0.6$, appropriate for optically thin synchrotron emission in inner FR\,II jets at cm wavelengths (i.e. away from the flat-spectrum core).
+For representative mildly relativistic speeds ($\beta=0.6$--0.8) we obtain $\theta \simeq 85^\circ$.
+These values indicate a jet very close to the plane of the sky and thus negligible Doppler boosting, consistent with the observed two-sided morphology and the low core dominance.

+Overall, these results hint to a different neutrino-producing mechanism with respect to the ones involving the jet initially proposed for the blazar TXS\,0506+056.
 In the next sections, we explore the high-energy properties of 3C\,403, characterizing its corona emission, and its possible link with neutrino emission.